-Living in Hawaii is filled with many blessings.
+Living in a tropical climate is filled with many blessings.
 One of the biggest blessings is in the form of the GIANT mango tree in our own backyard!
 We are just now ending the 2nd harvest of our mangoes that have grown all summer, and are already counting down the days until next year when we can pluck some more!

 In honor of our beloved tree, I thought of this fun way to practice math and counting with my little ones.

 - Construction Paper: tan, brown, green (I was still all out of green paper, so I used green scrapbook paper.)

 - Craft Foam: yellow, purple (or any other colors)

 1. Cut out a tree trunk from the brown paper, and a big cloud shape from the green paper.
 Glue these onto the tan paper and you've got your tree!

 2. Cut 6 circles out of the yellow craft foam.
 HINT: An easy way to do so is to imprint the bottom of a glue stick into the foam, then just cut them out!